-We are required to report our CO2 equivalent emissions related to the natural gas that we distribute and sell under the EPA Greenhouse Gases Reporting Program.
-For 2014, we reported aggregated CO2 equivalent emissions of approximately 2.0 million metric tonnes to the EPA related to our distribution and sale of natural gas.
-Based upon our preliminary analysis of the data, we estimate that we will report CO2 equivalent emissions of approximately 1.7 million metric tonnes to the EPA for 2015.
+We are required to report our $CO_2$ equivalent emissions related to the natural gas that we distribute and sell under the EPA Greenhouse Gases Reporting Program.
+For 2015, we reported aggregated $CO_2$ equivalent emissions of approximately 1.7 million metric tonnes to the EPA.
+Based upon our preliminary analysis of the data, we estimate that we will report $CO_2$ equivalent emissions of approximately 1.7 million metric tonnes to the EPA for 2016.